Tuesday, June 16, 2009

 SJ has HOU's pick (Weaver)

-Soccer America says word is that Chivas is guaranteed a first rounder out of the Guevara deal.
-Since they got a second rounder in this year's draft, that means they should probably get TFC's 2010 first rounder.
-Although, they can't give that pick to both Dallas and Toronto.
-Since the Dallas trade specifically mentions it, it's probably going there.
+Soccer America said at the time that Chivas is guaranteed a first rounder out of the Guevara deal.
+Since they got a second rounder in this year's draft, that means they should probably get TFC's 2010 first rounder, right?
+Of course, Dallas already holds that pick.

 The Talley pick is a second rounder in either 2010 or 2011.
 The John pick is also in one of those two years, though a round isn't mentioned.